wumpus/paramsurvey/README.md

 It returns a `MapResults` object, containing the results, performance statistics, and information about any failures.

+Multiple calls to `paramsurvey.map()` can be made, with different lists of psets.

 ## Worker function limitations

 The worker function runs in a different address space and possibly on a different server.